 The Kochs are no exception in a remorseless industry.
 Nor is such brashness an American preserve.
 In 2011, Bob Diamond, chief of Barclays, stunned the British Parliament by declaring that “there was a period of remorse and apology for banks and I think that period needs to be over”.
 Around the same time, wrote veteran American journalist and author of The Soul of Capitalism: Opening Paths to a Moral EconomyWilliam Greider: “American democracy has been conclusively conquered by American capitalism.
 Government has been disabled or captured by the formidable powers of private enterprise and concentrated wealth… Collectively, the corporate sector has its arms around both political parties, the financing of political careers, the production of the policy agendas and propaganda of influential think-tanks, and control of most major media… The objective now is to destroy any remaining forms of government interference, except, of course, for business subsidies and protections.”

 Greider could be talking of any country.
-When Obama signed the Dodd-Frank Bill in 2010, he sounded emphatic: “Because of this law, the American people will never again be asked to foot the bill for Wall Street’s mistakes… If a large financial institution should ever fail, this reform gives us the ability to wind it down without endangering the broader .”
+When Obama signed the Dodd-Frank Bill in 2010, he sounded emphatic: “Because of this law, the American people will never again be asked to foot the bill for Wall Street’s mistakes… If a large financial institution should ever fail, this reform gives us the ability to wind it down without endangering the broader economy.”
 Only, the president did not mention that he failed to break down the giant banks in manageable parts and their sheer size would not allow any “winding down”.
 Key protagonists of the 2008 crisis continued as his economic managers.

 Corporate funding is the backbone of almost all political parties in India.
 Unlike in the US, where members of Congress cannot earn more than 15 percent of their Congressional salary from other sources, our MPs are free to pursue any lucrative vocation.
 And money does win elections in the land of Kuber.
 Over 33 percent of those with assets above Rs 5 crore won the 2009 election while 99.5 percent of those with assets below Rs 10 lakh lost.
 Also, money begets power begets money.
 The average assets of 304 MPs who contested in 2004 and then re-contested in 2009 grew by 300 percent to Rs 5.33 crore.